schumar/ESP_BaPoTeSta/docs/Manual.md

 ## Soldering

-If you haven't done any soldering before (or your knowledge is a little rusty), you might want to check the Internet for tutorials :) People seem to like
+If you haven't done any soldering before (or your knowledge is a little rusty), you might want to check the Internet for tutorials :) e.g.
 * https://learn.sparkfun.com/tutorials/how-to-solder---through-hole-soldering
 * https://learn.sparkfun.com/tutorials/how-to-solder---castellated-mounting-holes